IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 GI13-5603-60

 Note Before using this information and the product it supports, read the information in "Notices" on page 121.
-This edition applies to IBM® z/OS® 3.1 (5655-ZOS) and to all subsequent releases and modifications until otherwise indicated in new editions.
-Last updated: 2024-05-17 © Copyright International Business Machines Corporation 2022, 2024.
+This edition applies to IBMÂ® z/OSÂ® 3.1 (5655-ZOS) and to all subsequent releases and modifications until otherwise indicated in new editions.
+Last updated: 2024-05-17 Â© Copyright International Business Machines Corporation 2022, 2024.
 US Government Users Restricted Rights - Use, duplication or disclosure restricted by GSA ADP Schedule Contract with IBM Corp.

 Contents
 Figures................................................................................................................ vii